Connect with us

 “Green building is yet to be profitable (in Kenya) since the cost of putting up an eco-friendly structure is exorbitant,” says Samuel Onyango, a local contractor, who adds that the government has failed to offer incentives for developers who are willing to go green.

-The reluctance to go green by Kenyan developers has started to worry the United Nations.
-As a result the United Nations Environmental Program (Unep) in partnership with the United Nations Human Settlements Programme (UN-Habitat) has launched an initiative to promote green construction, which has been named Promoting Energy Efficiency in Building in East Africa.
+The reluctance of Kenyan developers to go green has begun to worry the United Nations.
+Consequently, the United Nations Environment Programme (UNEP), in partnership with UN-Habitat, has launched an initiative to promote green construction named ‘Promoting Energy Efficiency in Building in East Africa’.

-“We realised that although some players in the construction industry really wished to go green, they were groping in the dark – not sure of what steps to take,” said Vincent Kizito, the head of UN-Habitat’s Urban Energy Unit.
+“We realised that although some players in the construction industry wished to go green, they were groping in the dark – not sure of what steps to take,” said Vincent Kizito, the head of UN-Habitat’s Urban Energy Unit.

 “So far, we have managed to partner with several industry players and educated them on the practices to follow in green building.”